 Dental crowns are a long-standing, proven solution for restoring damaged teeth and correcting cosmetic imperfections all at once.
 At our dental practice, Dr. Tall uses the latest materials and technology to create natural-looking crowns in just one visit.
 With our CEREC milling machine, we can custom craft your new crown in our office, so you may not have to come back for a second appointment to complete your treatment or wear a temporary restoration.

-Dental crowns can address a variety of dental concerns.
+Dental crowns can address a variety of dental concerns at our practice.
 A crown can repair and strengthen a tooth affected by a large cavity, a crack, or erosion.
 Crowns are also used to support and protect a tooth following root canal treatment.
 Cosmetically, a porcelain crown can change the size and shape of a tooth, or improve the appearance of a dark tooth that does not respond to teeth whitening.
 Finally, crowns are used to permanently replace teeth.
 An implant-supported dental crown is the optimal way to replace a single missing tooth.
 Both traditional crowns and implant-supported crowns are commonly used in full-mouth reconstruction, in which several health and aesthetic concerns are corrected through a phased, comprehensive treatment plan.